The Safer Travel Partnership is committed to creating a safer transport network in the West Midlands.

 The public transport network across the West Midlands continues to be one of the safest in the UK.

-In August 2013 the partnership set up an Anti-Social Behaviour (ASB) team, who add to and compliment the Safer Travel Police Team with a problem-orientated approach to tackling ASB and nuisance behaviour on public transport, using a range of police and civil interventions and by linking in with partner agencies.
+The Partnership has a dedicated Anti-Social Behaviour (ASB) team, who add to and compliment the Safer Travel Police Team with a problem-orientated approach to tackling ASB and nuisance behaviour on public transport, using a range of police and civil interventions and by linking in with partner agencies.
 The team respond to reports such as rowdy behaviour, intimidation of staff/passengers, smoking, graffiti and playing of loud music.

 The partnership runs and promotes the 'See Something Say Something' campaign, which allows passengers to text the partnership via mobile phone details of any incident they witness, mentioning bus, rail or Metro, using the number 83010.